kazeburo/the-rp/README.md

 # the-rp

-HTTP an TCP Reverse proxy supports dynamic upstream resolution and some balancing strategy
+HTTP an TCP Reverse proxy supports asynchronous upstream resolution and some balancing strategy

 ```
 Usage: